bsinger98/CyberGridSim/README.md

 **WARNING:**
 [SUGAR](https://www.pearlstreettechnologies.com/), the solver used in the paper, is proprietary and cannot be included in this repository.
-As a result, I wrote a [pandapower](https://www.pandapower.org/) solver (an open-source solver), but pandapower cannot solve the cases when Q-limiting is enabled.
+As a result, I wrote a wrapper for the [pandapower](https://www.pandapower.org/) solver (an open-source solver), but pandapower cannot solve the cases when Q-limiting is enabled.
 As a result, the solutions become meaningless and the results from the paper are not reproducible when using the pandapower solver.
 We highly recommend purchasing proprietary solvers such as [SUGAR](https://www.pearlstreettechnologies.com/) or [PowerWorld](https://www.powerworld.com/) to have meaningful results.